brave/qa-resources/wikitemplate.md

 ## Last changeset test

-- [ ] Test what is covered by the last changeset (you can find this by clicking on the SHA in about:brave).
+- [ ] Test what is covered by the last changeset (you can find this by clicking on the SHA in about:brave)

 ## Widevine/Netflix test

-- [ ] Test that you can log into Netflix and start a show.
+- [ ] Test that you can log into Netflix and start a show

 ## Ledger